Preranamane21/Walmart-Sales-Analysis-project/README.md

 **7. Feature Engineering**
 Create New Columns: Calculate the Total Amount for each transaction by multiplying unit_price by quantity and adding this as a new column.

+**8.Create and Display Power BI Dashboard**
+Goal: Visualize key insights from the Walmart sales data using Power BI.
+Steps:
+Export the cleaned and transformed dataset to a .csv file.
+Import the CSV file into Power BI.
+Create visualizations such as sales trends, top-performing products, store comparisons, and category-wise performance.
+Format the dashboard for readability and share or publish it for stakeholder access.